-The map presented in Figure 4.7 presents the distribution of households using electricity as the main source of lighting by district.
-In Gatsibo district, only 2.5% of households use electricity as their main source of lighting; this is below the rural average for households using electricity for lighting.
+Figure 4.7 presents the distribution of households using electricity as their main source of lighting by district.
+In Nyagatare district, this applies to 11% of households, ranking it in the interval of 6-21% of households using electricity for lighting, thus placing it above the rural average.

-On average urban areas have 46.1% of households using electricity as the main source of lighting, while the figure is only 4.8% in rural areas and 10.8% at national level.
+On average, urban areas have 46.1% of households using electricity as their main source of lighting while it is only 4.8% in rural areas and 10.8% at national level.